Starlink RV Kit

 The key takeaway: if you're using Starlink primarily in an RV, you want a Roam plan.
 Residential and Mobile Priority serve different use cases entirely.

 The Roam 100GB plan is the most affordable way to get satellite internet on the road.
-At $50 per month, it's less than most cellular hotspot plans and gives you something no cell plan can: coverage in truly remote areas where there's zero cell signal.
+At $55 per month as of May 2026 (up from $50), it's still less than most cellular hotspot plans and gives you something no cell plan can: coverage in truly remote areas where there's zero cell signal.

 Who it's for